TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 - Among the many ways to make protected routes, a few ways are provided below:
     - [This Stack Overflow answer](https://stackoverflow.com/a/64347082/19051112) uses a function to generate the route config object passed to `createBrowserRouter`.
 The function conditionally generates the different paths.
-    - [This demostration project](https://github.com/iammanishshrma/react-protected-routes/tree/master/src/components) creates a special Protected Route component that conditionally displays elements as necessary.
+    - [This demonstration project](https://github.com/iammanishshrma/react-protected-routes/tree/master/src/components) creates a special Protected Route component that conditionally displays elements as necessary.